 After the last few expensive camera posts, this is the complete opposite.
 I got this for $3 in a junk bin.
 It is unlike anything else I own.

-It was clean as a whistle, no haze or fungus..but it is completely plastic so could there be any as fungus grows on the lens coating??
-Either way, everything was finger-lickin’ good.
+It was clean as a whistle, no haze or fungus..but it is completely plastic so could there be any fungus growing on the lens coating??
+Nah, everything was finger-lickin’ good.

 Here are my test shots.

-I decided to use the camera to take photos along the main street in Akihabara, and of shop fronts.
+I decided to take photos along the main street in Akihabara, and of shop fronts.
 Considering it was a dull day, I used the wrong speed film and it is a toy camera…it didn’t do so bad.
 There are some signs of stress on the film and the film winder/rewinder was stiff.
-But I think it has been a while if this camera was used, if ever.
+But I think it has been a while since this camera was used, if ever.